 5.1.1.2 Requirements

-Subject to operator policy, the 5G system shall support a mechanism that enables flexible adjustment of communication services based on e.g. the type of devices (e.g., wearables), or communication duration (e.g. more than one hour), such that the services can be operated with reduced energy utilization.
+Subject to operator policy, the 5G system shall support a mechanism that enables flexible adjustment of communication services based on e.g., the type of devices (e.g., wearables), or communication duration (e.g., more than one hour), such that the services can be operated with reduced energy utilization.

-NOTE 1: Metaverse service experience over an extended period of time (e.g. 2h) requires significant power consumption by the UE.
-In some cases, a device with no external power supply cannot sustain downloading and rendering of media over a long interval, e.g. for the duration of an entire feature film or athletic event.
+NOTE 1: Metaverse service experience over an extended period of time (e.g., 2h) requires significant power consumption by the UE.
+In some cases, a device with no external power supply cannot sustain downloading and rendering of media over a long interval, e.g., for the duration of an entire feature film or athletic event.

-The 5G system shall provide a means to associate and coordinate data flows related to one or multiple UEs e.g. associated with the same object in digital twin applications provided by the mobile metaverse service.
+The 5G system shall provide a means to associate and coordinate data flows related to one or multiple UEs e.g., associated with the same object in digital twin applications provided by the mobile metaverse service.

 Subject to operator policy, regulatory requirements and user consent, the 5G system (including IMS) shall be able to expose network performance information (e.g., observed or predicted bitrate, latency or packet loss) related to one or more users to an authorized third party metaverse application.

-NOTE 2: The network performance information can be per UE and take into account all available access network types, i.e. 3GPP and non-3GPP.
+NOTE 2: The network performance information can be per UE and can take into account all available access network types, i.e., 3GPP and non-3GPP.

 Subject to operator policy, the 5G system (including IMS) shall support a mechanism, including enabling one or more authorized third party(ies) to coordinate multiple service data flows of a single mobile metaverse service delivered to/from one or more UE(s).
-Multiple UEs may be associated with one user/location or different users at different locations potentially using different access networks, i.e. 3GPP and non-3GPP.
+Multiple UEs may be associated with one user/location or different users at different locations potentially using different access networks, i.e., 3GPP and non-3GPP.

-NOTE 3: Coordination refers to the ability to provide an acceptable level of user experience for a given service, e.g. based on latency and synchronization constraints (due to multiple sources or long distance between UEs/users).
+NOTE 3: Coordination refers to the ability to provide an acceptable level of user experience for a given service, e.g., based on latency and synchronization constraints (due to multiple sources or long distance between UEs/users).
 This can be based on a quantitative bound.

 NOTE 4: It is not assumed that it is always possible to coordinate and provide the same capabilities regardless of whether 3GPP or non-3GPP access is used.